supitsdu/clipper/README.md

 ## Usage

-Give the file path whose contents you want to copy to the clipboard.
-For example:
+Copy the contents of a file to the clipboard:

 ```sh
 clipper ~/.ssh/id_ed25519.pub
 ```

-You can also copy the output of any command:
+Copy the output of any command:

 ```sh
 go version | clipper
 ```

-Or even pass a text directly:
+Directly copy text:

 ```sh
 clipper -c "My awesome content!"